tuler/porto-account/README.md

 > This repository is under active development.
 > Contracts are **unaudited**, and the codebase may have **breaking changes** without notice.

-**All-in-one EIP-7702 powered delegation contract, coupled with [Porto](https://github.com/ithacaxyz/porto)**
+**All-in-one EIP-7702 powered account contract, coupled with [Porto](https://github.com/ithacaxyz/porto)**

 Every app needs an account, traditionally requiring separate services for auth, payments, and recovery.
 Doing this in a way that empowers users with control over their funds and their data is the core challenge of the crypto space.
 While crypto wallets have made great strides, users still face a fragmented experience - juggling private keys, managing account balances across networks, having to install browser extensions, and more.

 We believe that unstoppable crypto-powered accounts should be excellent throughout a user's journey: